hay-i/gooal/README.md

 To run, do `go run .`

-Please submit a PR first
+Please submit a PR first TEST